Maine Mesothelioma Lawyer

 The shipyard is also a known source of extensive asbestos exposure for workers, as the mineral was used widely in constructing the shipyard itself and in the ships and vessels it built, repaired, maintained, and updated.

 Maine has been home to many shipyards, paper mills, and military bases throughout its history, all of which have been associated with asbestos use.
-Common occupations in Maine with the highest risk of asbestos exposure include the following:
+Common occupations with asbestos exposure risk in Maine include the following:

 Maine’s shipbuilding industry widely used asbestos because of its heat-resistant properties, including it in components like boilers and pipes.
-Those building, repairing, or deconstructing ships may have come in contact with asbestos-containing products.
+Shipyard workers involved in building, repairing, or deconstructing ships may have come in contact with asbestos-containing products.

 Facilities like the Yankee Nuclear Power Plant and Central Maine Power Plant used asbestos-containing materials in turbines, generators, and other equipment that generated heat.
-Employees who worked on such equipment may have inhaled asbestos fibers dislodged during installation or maintenance.
+Plant employees who worked on such equipment may have inhaled asbestos fibers dislodged during installation or maintenance.

 Oxford Paper Company, Great Northern Paper Company, and Georgia Pacific Paper Mill are all known asbestos exposure sites.
 The insulation in high-temperature equipment used in the paper production process contained asbestos.
 Thus, mill workers and others were frequently exposed to asbestos.